How to Boost Your Productivity in 3 Effective Ways

 Do you sometimes get to the end of the day and wonder what you’ve done?
 You swear you’ve been super busy, but it feels like you’ve achieved nothing?

 For most people, a large part of the day is spent chasing people for answers, waiting for information from colleagues, and hustling the team for progress updates.
-Whether you’re office-based or remote, working with people can often seem counter-productive.
+Whether you’re office-based or working remotely, working with people can often seem counter-productive.

 Especially if you work remotely which, due to the COVID-19 epidemic, you more than likely are.